Layr-Labs/eigenlayer-middleware/docs/SlashingRegistryCoordinator.md

 Quorums are logical groupings of operators that share a common purpose within an AVS.
 Each quorum tracks operator registrations, stakes, and has its own configuration for operator management.
 The `SlashingRegistryCoordinator` supports two types of quorums:

 1. **Total Delegated Stake Quorums**: Track the total delegated stake for operators
-2. **Slashable Stake Quorums**: Track the slashable stake for operators, which is used for slashing enforcement
+2. **Slashable Stake Quorums**: Track the slashable stake for operators, which is used for slashing

 Each quorum is identified by a unique `quorumNumber` and has its own set of parameters defined in the `OperatorSetParam` struct: